PROGRAM

 Saturday 5 August 23

-0800-0930: Optional program: Morning bath in the harbour or a group walk/run around the Copenhagen lakes (around 6 km)
+0730: Optional program: Morning bath in the harbour or a group walk/run around the Copenhagen lakes (around 6 km).
+Exact meeting point: Just outside the main entrance of the congress hotel, Scandic Copenhagen.

 0930-1030: Plenary: On democracy and humanism.
 Main speaker: Wondeŕful Mkhutche, author, political science scholar and president of Humanists Malawi.
-Comments by Dr. Sudesh Ghoderao (National General Secretary of Federation of Indian Rationalist Associations) and one more TBA.
+Comments by Dr. Sudesh Ghoderao, National General Secretary of Federation of Indian Rationalist Associations and Nick Fish, president of American Atheists.
+Chair: Debbie Goddard (American Atheists)

 1100-1130: Break with coffee/tea